fditraglia/treatment-effects-site/content/references.md

 * Hahn, Todd, & Van der Klaauw (2001) - Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design
 * Imbens & Lemieux (2008) - Regression Discontinuity Designs: A Guide to Practice
 * Lee & Lemieux (2010) - Regression Discontinuity Designs in Economics
+* Dong & Lewbel (2013) - Identifying the Effect of Changing the Policy Threshold in Regression Discontinuity Models
+* Calonico, Cattaneo & Titiunik (2014) - Robust Nonparametric Confidence Intervals for Regression Discontinuity Designs
 * Keele & Titiunik (2015) - Geographic Boundaries as Regression Discontinuities
+* Arai et al (2019) - Testing Identifying Assumptions in Fuzzy Regression Discontinuity Designs
+* Bertanha & Imbens (2019) - External Validity in Fuzzy Regression Discontinuity Designs
+* Gelman & Imbens (2019) - Why High-Order Polynomials Should Not Be Used in Regression Discontinuity Designs